 The damage done by 14 years of chaotic 'sticking plaster' policies was exposed when Putin invaded Ukraine.
 The cost of fossil fuel energy on the international market rocketed.
 The Conservatives' neglect of the UK's energy infrastructure - and the SNP's failure to deliver on its own commitment to a public energy company or to improve the energy efficiency of homes - landed Scottish families with among the highest energy bills in Europe.
-That is just one way we are paying the price.
+That is just one way we The clean energy transition represents a huge opportunity to generate growth, tackle the costof-living crisis and give Scotland and the UK energy security once again are paying the price.
 While countries around the world are racing ahead to claim the jobs and wealth that the transition offers, Scotland is losing out.

 But it is not too late.
-Scotland has tremendous untapped advantages: our long coast-line, high winds, shallow waters, universities, and skilled offshore workforce combined with our extensive technological and engineering capabilities developed in the North Sea.
+Scotland has tremendous untapped advantages: our long coastline, high winds, shallow waters, universities, and skilled offshore workforce combined with our extensive technological and engineering capabilities developed in the North Sea.
 With a serious industrial strategy and a genuine partnership between the public and private sectors, Labour is determined that we can still make Scotland and the UK a clean energy superpower.